linty-org/readline.nvim/README.md

         # |Hello, world!
     ```
 - `dwim_backward_kill_comment_or_code_or_line`
-  - Similar to `dwim_beginning_of_comment_or_code_or_line`, but does not cycle.
+  - Similar to `dwim_beginning_of_comment_or_code_or_line`, but kills instead of moving the cursor, and does not cycle.
 If the cursor is to the right of the comment leader on an EOL-comment line, kills the comment text left of the cursor, then the comment leader, then the whitespace left of the cursor, then rolls to the previous line.

 ## Configuring word characters